Who has qualified for the 2026 FIFA World Cup? Full List of Teams 48/48

 The 2026 World Cup will have a record 48 teams in the tournament to be co-hosted the United States, Mexico and Canada.

-Forty-three teams will get their spots through continental qualifying tournaments.
+Forty-Eight teams will get their spots through continental qualifying tournaments.
 Another two will secure their places in the intercontinental playoffs featuring six teams and scheduled for March 2026.
 The three host countries automatically qualify.

 2026 FIFA World Cup teams breakdown